Investigation Committee

 Matters are referred to the Investigation Committee:

-• where a complainant who is not satisfied with the Complaints Committee’s decision asks to have the matter be reviewed by the Investigation Committee;
+• if a complainant is not satisfied with the Complaints Committee’s decision and asks to have the matter reviewed by the Investigation Committee.

 The Investigation Committee oversees the investigation of matters that have been referred to it and meets regularly to discuss investigation reports and make a decision.